 In the world of aviation, there has been but one event that would be remotely similar to the past few months.
 On a sky-blue September morning, 19 years ago, a horrid, evil-driven, slaughter of innocents took place.
 It was heinous to its core, but it was not a dreaded nuclear device, or an invisible invasion of microbes that did the killing.
 It was a culture of malevolent, evil intent, and it used four shining, graceful airliners to inflict death and destruction.
 While the smoke was still billowing, and humanity was recoiling in shock, an unprecedented thing happened; the airspace over North America was switched off completely, as if some gentle giant had moved a lever and the atmosphere would no longer support flying machines.
 We were all struck numb, and horrified emotions swept across the world, however, a big difference between then and now exists.
 While the 9-11 “black swan” event was centered over one locale, this vortex covers the entire planet like a huge blanket of pain and suffering.
 The terrorist attacks were shattering to be sure, and the effects on my world of air machines was nothing short of devastating.
 Thousands of employee layoffs occurred, pay-cuts came in droves, airplanes by the hundreds were moth-balled, and untold numbers of lives were turned upside down.

 But then something happened.
 When the shock began to subside, we found to our relief, that we were left with an air travel system that was mostly intact.
 People were fearful, and the world of aviation had changed, but we hitched up our big boy/girl panties and fought back.
-We hardened our machines (ex.; installing bomb-proof cockpit doors), we hardened our procedures (with x-ray machines galore, the birth of the TSA, and pilots armed on the flight deck [see my blog concerning being an FFDO]), and we hardened our hearts (the battle cry of “Let’s Roll” became our mantra).
+We hardened our machines (ex.; installing bomb-proof cockpit doors), we hardened our procedures (with x-ray machines galore, the birth of the TSA, pilots armed on the flight deck [I’m planning an upcoming piece about my time as an FFDO…or Federal Flight Deck Officer]), and we hardened our hearts (the battle cry of “Let’s Roll” became our mantra).
 Airline travel slowly returned, and although the storm of evil still existed, we now had several tools to deal with it.
 One uniquely human by-product of the entire experience has become an integral part of the current experience of air travel.
 The wonderful folks that sit behind me, are now as physically and emotionally invested in the safety of the flight as the flight crews have always been.
 The massive ripples from that day swept throughout my industry, and it took a huge paradigm shift for us to fly airliners again (and for people to want to be on an airliner again), but we prevailed, and eventually prosperity returned.

 So why mention the attacks of 9-11 in a piece about a viral pandemic?
 Because there is good news to be gleaned from these “nightmare-like” days we find ourselves mired within.
 Please hear me; we WILL prevail once again.
 Across the spectrum of life, the human race will adapt and overcome.
 We will fight for our lives, and we will fight for our families and friends.
 In the process, we will fight for our values, our societies, and our collective sanities.
 I am profoundly convinced we will come out of this “Twilight Zone tunnel” as the next version of a “Brave New World”.
 Let’s call it “World 2.0”.